-Corner Lots

-In cases where a lot fronts on two streets, the front setback requirement prescribed for that zone shall apply to both sides facing on a street and the remaining sides shall conform to the prescribed side yard setback.
-In these cases, there shall be no rear setback established.
+- Corner Lots In cases where a lot fronts on two streets, the front setback requirement prescribed for that zone shall apply to both sides facing on a street and the remaining sides shall conform to the prescribed side yard setback.
+In these cases, there shall be no rear setback established. - Shorefront Lots\ In the Forestry and Conservation, Forestry and Rural and Residential Districts, the minimum setback from the shoreline shall be sixty-five (65') feet and a minimum setback from the highway shall be thirty (30') feet from the property line.

-Shorefront Lots\

-In the Forestry and Conservation, Forestry and Rural and Residential Districts, the minimum setback from the shoreline shall be sixty-five (65') feet and a minimum setback from the highway shall be thirty (30') feet from the property line.

-Shorefront lots shall have a minimum of 150' of shoreline frontage (see Article VIII for the definition of shoreline frontage).
-(10 Mar 92)

-Maximum Lot

-Coverage

-(13 Mar 90)

-Central Business 65% (except by S.E.)

-Commercial/Meredith Center 65% Business/Industry 75%

-Minimum Lot Size -

-The minimum gross lot area prescribed by the each Zoning District.
-(See Table of Dimensional Regulations).
-Minimum lot sizes for lots with Class 3 utilities shall be subject to the Minimum Lot Sizes based on Soils and Slopes set forth in the Subdivision Regulations.
-For multi-family residential uses where lots are not being created, the minimum lot size shall serve as the net density per unit requirement.
-Each lot shall be allowed no more than one single family detached dwelling or one two-family dwelling.
-(3/9/21)

-Setbacks

-Setbacks are measured from a property lot line and shall not be occupied by structures.
-Setbacks are further defined in ARTICLE VIII, DEFINITIONS.
-Setbacks are prescribed for each zoning district and found in the Table of Dimensional Regulations.
-Unoccupied storage sheds having 120 square feet or less with a maximum of 10 feet in height are permitted half the side and rear setbacks otherwise applicable by the district on lots of 3 acre or less.
-(14 Mar 17)

-Boathouses

-Boathouses located over the water and/or dug into the shoreline shall be exempt from the 65' shoreline setback; however, all boathouses shall be allowed only by Special Exception as provided for in Article VII.
-(10 Mar 92)

-Recreational Vehicles
+Shorefront lots shall have a minim shoreline frontage (see Article VIII shoreline frontage).
+(10 Mar 92) Maximum Lot Coverage (13 Mar 90) - Forestry/Conservation Forestry/Rural Residential Shoreline Commercial/Route 3 South Central Business Commercial/Meredith Center Business/Industry 25% 25% 30% 30% 65% 65% (except by S.E.)
+65% 75% Minimum Lot Size - The minimum gross lot area pu Zoning District.
+(See Table of Regulations).
+Minimum lot size utilities shall be subject to the on Soils and Slopes set forth i Regulations.
+For multi-family r are not being created, the min as the net density per unit req be allowed no more than one dwelling or one two-family dwe Dimensional es for lots with Class 3 Minimum Lot Sizes based n the Subdivision residential uses where lots imum lot size shall serve uirement.
+Each lot shall single family detached Setbacks - Setbacks are measured from a shall not be occupied by struct further defined in ARTICLE VI Setbacks are prescribed for ea found in the Table of Dimension Unoccupied storage sheds ha less with a maximum of 10 fee half the side and rear setbacks the district on lots of 3 acre or tures.
+Setbacks are II, DEFINITIONS. ach zoning district and onal Regulations. ving 120 square feet or et in height are permitted s otherwise applicable by Boathouses - Boathouses located over the wate shoreline shall be exempt from the setback; however, all boathouses by Special Exception as provided (10 Mar 92) e 65' shoreline shall be allowed only Recreational Vehicles - Recreational vehicles may be occ for not longer than thirty (30) da an accessory use to an existing du utilities including septic or sewera Temporary use (6 months to 1 year ays in a calendar year as welling unit having ge disposal.

-Recreational vehicles may be occupied on a private lot for not longer than thirty (30) days in a calendar year as an accessory use to an existing dwelling unit having utilities including septic or sewerage disposal.
-Temporary use (6 months to 1 year) after a fire or catastrophe may be granted by written permission of the Board of Selectmen.
+catastrophe may be granted by written permission of the Board of Selectmen.

-Utility Classes

-In the following tables, the classes shall refer to the type of utilities provided:
+Utility Classes - In the following tables, the classes shall refer to the type of utilities provided:

-Type of Utilities

-Class 1 - Municipal or Community Water and Municipal or Community Sewer

-Class 2 - Municipal Sewer and On-site Well

-Class 3 - On-site Well or Municipal Water and On-site Septic
+Type of Utilities Class 1 - Municipal or Community Water and Municipal or Community Sewer Class 2 - Municipal Sewer and On-site Well Class 3 - On-site Well or Municipal Water and On-site Septic System

-System

-Docks/Setback

-In all districts, docks shall be 10' from any side property line.
-(3/10/20)

-\ NOTE: Also see Shoreline District for further restrictions.
+- Docks/Setback In all districts, docks shall be 10' from any side property line.
+(3/10/20) - \ NOTE: Also see Shoreline District for further restrictions. - \\Special Exception.

-\\Special Exception.